Louisville Cardinals football: Johnny Unitas

-Five games into Johnny Unitas' freshman season (Unitas was allowed to play as a freshman because Louisville did not belong to the NCAA), Unitas entered the game against St. Bonaventure when Louisville was trailing, 19–0.
+In 1951, five games into Johnny Unitas' freshman season (Unitas was allowed to play as a freshman because Louisville had not yet joined the NCAA), he entered the game against St. Bonaventure when Louisville was trailing, 19–0.
 Unitas completed 11 consecutive passes, 3 for touchdowns, in a steady rain and helped put the Cards in front, 21–19.
 But St. Bonaventure kicked a last-ditch field goal and Louisville lost, 22–21.
 With Unitas leading the way, Louisville won its next four games, including a 35–28 victory over Houston; Louisville was a 19-point underdog against the Cougars.
 In that game the Cardinals were leading 28–21 and had the ball on their own eight-yard line in the fourth quarter.
 After two unsuccessful running plays, Unitas dropped back into his own end zone, sidestepped two defenders and threw a pass to Babe Ray, who scored a 92-yard TD.

-In the next day's Louisville Courier-Journal, reporter Jimmy Brown wrote: "If Coach Frank Camp is smart, he'll take Unitas, enclose him in a cellophane bag and put him away with the Cardinals' uniforms for safekeeping over the winter."
+In the next day's Louisville Courier-Journal, expressing a desire to preserve Unitas over the winter for the next season, reporter Jimmy Brown wrote: "If Coach Frank Camp is smart he'll take a certain Cardinal, enclose him in a cellophane bag, and put him right in with the uniforms for safekeeping."

 In his sophomore season, Unitas completed 77 of his 154 passes and threw 12 TDs.
-Louisville went 3–8 that year.
+Louisville went 3–5 that year.
 At Florida State, Unitas completed 17 of 22 passes in a 41–14 victory.
-Louisville, though, almost lost Unitas after his sophomore season after an administrative hassle which saw 15 players dismissed from school, leaving the Cardinal roster empty.

-Unitas thought about leaving and transferring to Indiana.
-But, he decided against leaving when he was reminded that Indiana shunned him earlier in his career.
+Louisville, though, almost lost Unitas around this time due to administrative cost-cutting which caused 15 players to lose their athletic scholarships, thus emptying out much of the Cardinal roster.
+Unitas thought about transferring to Indiana, a program that denied him earlier, but decided to stay at Louisville out of loyalty to Coach Camp for taking a chance on him.
 Unitas holds just a few records at Louisville, most of them eclipsed by quarterbacks John Madeya, Ed Rubbert, Browning Nagle, Jeff Brohm, Marty Lowe, Chris Redman, Dave Ragone and Stefan LeFors.
 Unitas finished his career completing 247 of 502 passes for 2,912 yards and 27 touchdowns.

 Unitas left Louisville and became the ninth-round pick of the Pittsburgh Steelers in 1955, but was cut by them in a numbers game.
 The Steelers had four quarterbacks; they only needed three.
 Unitas was the odd man out.

 Unitas took a job with a Pittsburgh tiling company following the cut and then he joined the Bloomfield Rams, a semi-pro team.
 He made six dollars a game.
 But Unitas did not linger long in the bush league.
 The Colts got wind of him and invited him for a tryout.
 He made the team, signing for $7,000.

 Unitas was inducted into the Pro Football Hall of Fame in 1979 and his record 47-consecutive-game touchdown passes is a record compared to Joe DiMaggio's 56-game hitting streak.
 (Drew Brees broke the record in 2012.)